Young, Gifted, and Black

 Fried Oreos and lemonade are on the menu at Gurlie’s Lemonade- and people travel from all over for a taste of their signature creations.
 Launched in 2019 by best friends Marquis Williams and Demetrius Murray, their sweet creations have quickly become a Tallahassee treasure.
 The pair (both 28) grew up enjoying Williams’s grandmother’s lemonade and famous fried Oreos, and today work to uphold her legacy through their business.
 With this foundation, Gurlie’s Lemonade & Sweets has mastered the art of not only making great food but bringing people together.
 This is the message they share with customers, and they would all agree that Williams and Murray’s focus on the sweeter side of life is the secret ingredient to their success.

 Together they have overcome many obstacles, yet they remain focused on giving back as much as they can.
 Their story of community recently landed them on the Today Show as part of their Black Businesses of America special.
-If you’re looking for something sweet while in Tallahassee, their food truck is located near FAMU’s campus and is open for business Monday through Saturday.
+If you’re looking for something sweet while in Tallahassee, their food truck is located at 4212 W. Tennessee St. (Walmart Plaza) and is open for business Monday through Saturday.
 You can get more information directly from the duo at their Facebook page.